 As you know, I’m a sucker for a good short story.
-Doubly so for a good short story anthology, and extra bonus points if it’s a horror anthology.
+Doubly so for a good short story anthology or collection, and extra bonus points if it’s horror.

 I’ve thoroughly enjoyed the last few collections from Author Elford Alley, will this collection hold up as well?